Kosmonit/GOAD2INWIN/README.md

 ![goad.png](./docs/img/GOAD.png)

+# !!!
+NOTES !!!

+This is a forked project (https://github.com/Orange-Cyberdefense/GOAD).

+Out of the box, it does not deploy under Windows.

+Made some fixes to allow normal run.

+1.

 ## Description
 GOAD is a pentest active directory LAB project.
 The purpose of this lab is to give pentesters a vulnerable Active directory environement ready to use to practice usual attack techniques.